-**Disclamer: Do not use old eggs, always keep refrigerated and do not keep longer than 24 hrs as it contains raw eggs!**
+**Disclamer: Do not use old eggs.
+Always keep the mousse refrigerated and do not keep longer than 24 hrs as it contains raw eggs!**

-Melt 1cup chocolate chips (I use Ghirardeli’s 60% dark) with 6 tbsp butter in a saucepan (on very low temperature).
+Melt 1 cup chocolate chips (I use Ghirardeli’s 60% dark) with 6 tbsp unsalted butter in a saucepan (on very low temperature).

 Separate 4 (very fresh (just bought)) eggs into 2 bowls.

 Beat the egg whites with a pinch of salt until hard peaks form. (if you touch it, the peak will come up and not bend back down).

 In the bowl with the yolks, add about 1/3 cup sugar.
 Beat until very pale in color.

 Add ½ cup heavy whipping cream.
 Mix well.